opentrials/docs/docs/extras/project-ideas/index.md

 #### What

 It is imperative that results of clinical trials are published.
 This is how knowledge is shared: about the effectiveness, or not, of a particular intervention for a particular condition, for example.
-Unfortunately, many trials have there results published with a long delay, or, simply do not have their results published at all.
+Unfortunately, many trials have their results published with a long delay, or, simply do not have their results published at all.

 #### How

 Use the [OpenTrials API](http://api.opentrials.net/v1/docs/) to find trials with a large lag in publication of results, or, trials that have finished and have not yet published results.
-Build basic visualisations that show lag over time, or lag by condition, and so on.
+Build basic visualisations that show lag over time, or lag by condition, by treatment, by trial sponsor, by primary investigator and so on.

 #### Skills